 - How is the P+ bacteria culture treated differently from the Pbacteria culture?
 (A culture is an isolated population of cells.)
-What is the purpose of the P- bacteria culture? - Why do the cells need time to recover after the heat shock? - Why are the cells incubated at 37°C? - You used aseptic technique in this lab.
-Why is this important?

-a.
-Set the P-200 micropipette to 50 μ L.
+What is the purpose of the P-bacteria culture? - Why do the cells need time to recover after the heat shock? - Why are the cells incubated at 37°C? - You used aseptic technique in this lab.
+Why is this important? - 13.
+Using a new pipette tip, add cells from the P- tube to your LB and LB/amp plates: - a.
+Set the P-200 micropipette to 50 μL.